A Better Tomorrow: Chivalry, loyalty and male bonding

-To show the similarities between biological and Triad brotherhood, Woo introduces mirrored relationships between the characters.
+To show the similarities between biological and triad brotherhood, Woo introduces mirrored relationships between the characters.
 Ho is the mature older brother of Kit, a blood brother to Mark, and a trusted mentor to Shing.
-These parallels in kinship are reinforced through language: Mark is deferentially addressed with the honorific gor (哥 (older brother)), and characters use the phrase dai lo (大佬 (big brother)) to refer to their Triad superiors.
-Problems arise when Kit and Shing reject their Confucian duty of filial piety towards their dai lo: a grieving Kit demands Ho address him as "sir", and Shing double-crosses Ho for his own gain.
+These parallels in kinship are reinforced through language: Mark is deferentially addressed with the honorific gor (哥 (older brother)), and characters use the phrase dai lo (大佬 (big brother)) to refer to their triad superiors.
+Kenneth E. Hall said that the film's primary conflicts revolve around filial piety.
+Ho's elder brother status implies that he is not just required to respect his father, but also assume the position as the patriarch (家長 (gaa1 zoeng2, head of the household)) if his father dies.
+However, both Kit and Shing reject their own duty of filial piety towards their respective elder brothers.
+Kit's hostility stems from both personal resentment over Ho's presumed involvement in their father's death, as well as occupational frustration over being blocked from promotion.
+Shing meanwhile, double-crosses Ho for his own gain.
 These parallel violations of yi qi are presented through repeated scenes and symmetrical shot compositions, with Mark commonly used as the axis for cuts to highlight his importance as the film's emotional centre.
 Stephen Teo wrote that Mark "represents an aestheticised model of the wuxia hero-cum-contemporary killer."
 Despite becoming crippled, he draws upon the strength of his brotherly friendship with Ho to overcome his disability and transform into a heroic figure.
-Mark's devotion to the Triad code compels him to return and help Ho in the final firefight, and he displays his heroism in his plea to Kit to remember his fraternal loyalty, pushing Kit out of the way of Shing's gunfire.
+Mark's devotion to the triad code compels him to return and help Ho in the final firefight, and he displays his heroism in his plea to Kit to remember his fraternal loyalty, pushing Kit out of the way of Shing's gunfire.
 When Mark dies, Woo employs the Christian imagery of a pietà to associate his death with Jesus.
 This religious reference highlights Mark as both a victim and hero who sacrifices themselves to rekindle Ho and Kit's relationship, and thus restore a world of traditional values and homosociality.
 Likewise, Ho gives up his freedom by pressuring Kit to arrest him, knowing that his brother's career will be salvaged by bringing him to justice.